Detailed guides to painful problems, treatments & more

 13. Bogduk N, Govind J. Cervicogenic headache: an assessment of the evidence on clinical diagnosis, invasive tests, and treatment.
 Lancet Neurol.
 2009 Oct;8(10):959–68.
 PubMed 19747657 ❐ “Although the International Headache Society recognises this type of headache as a distinct disorder, some clinicians remain sceptical.”
 I’ll return to this topic in more detail later in the tutorial.

 14. Devenney E, Neale H, Forbes RB.
 A systematic review of causes of sudden and severe headache (Thunderclap Headache): should lists be evidence based?
 J Headache Pain.
 2014;15:49.
 PubMed 25123846 ❐ PainSci Bibliography 53381 ❐ Thunderclap headaches have literally dozens of possible causes, some scary, some not so scary.
 The classic scary cause is brain bleeding (mostly subarachnoid hemorrhages), and it’s important to rule this out … and in many cases it is ruled out.
 Most cases are never explained and never amount to anything.
-And there’s the cases caused by eating extremely hot chili peppers.
+And then there are the cases caused by eating extremely hot chili peppers.
 “What could possibly go wrong?”
 Here’s the news story, and the case report in the British Medical Journal.

-15. Severe throbbing or constrictive neck and/or head pain may be the only symptom of an artery tear (see Arnold, Kerry, Maruyama) with a high risk of a stroke, but it is almost always a strange pain: Arnold et al reported that most patients “considered the pain to be unique and unusual compared with previously experienced headache or neck pain episodes.
+15. Severe throbbing or constrictive neck and/or head pain may be the only symptom of an artery tear (see Arnold, Kerry, Maruyama) with a high risk of a stroke, but it is almost always a strange pain: Arnold et al. reported that most patients “considered the pain to be unique and unusual compared with previously experienced headache or neck pain episodes.
 Nevertheless, pain was often interpreted initially as migraine or musculoskeletal in nature by the patient or the treating doctor.”
 See scary causes of neck pain for more detailed red flag information about this.

 16. Facial numbness is routinely a sign of a dangerous cancer or infection (see Ugradar) — please always take this symptom seriously!
 Otherwise, I am referring to weakness, disturbed vision, or any other neuro-ish symptom.
 Obviously it’s an emergency if you detect any of the big-three stroke signs: face drooping, arm weakness, speech difficulty.